 Individual grants will usually be between $250 and $2000.
 Larger grants may be awarded, based on the creative engagement, community benefit and the budget information provided in the application.

 See the list of funded projects (in the right-hand column of this page) to get an idea of what sort of projects have been funded in Auckland.

 Information for successful applicants

-Successful applicants must use Auckland Council's Creative Communities logo on promotional material and submit a project form online following the completion of their project.
+Successful applicants must use the Auckland Council Creative Communities logo on promotional material and submit a project report form online following the completion of the project.